johnrolzhausen/global-training-enrollment-system/docs/05-pain-points-and-lessons-learned.md

 - Minor changes to formating of excel files would result in automated Power BI refreshes
 - Password protection removal could not be handled by Power automate and needed to be done manually.
 - Late submissions of excel sheets would result in the necessity to repeat manual fixes
-- Manual updates would be needed frequently resulting in up to 3 hours of additional work.
+- Manual updates would be needed on the third day of each month resulting in up to 3 hours of additional work on the day that files were due.

 **Redesign Principals**
 - Power apps solution to enter volumes daily should be reinstated.